NiclasDimitriadis/CppOrderBook/readme.md

 `template<typename contentType_, std::uint32_t alignment>
 struct seqLockElement`
 ###### template parameters:
-- contentType_: type of objects to be entered into seqlock queue, must satisfy constraints std::is_default_constructible_v and std::is_trivially_copyable_v for construction of empty queue and insertion respectively
+- `contentType_`: type of objects to be entered into seqlock queue, must satisfy constraints `std::is_default_constructible_v` and `std::is_trivially_copyable_v` for construction of empty queue and insertion respectively
-- alignment: alignment of element in queue, use 0 for default alignment
+- `alignment`: alignment of element in queue, use 0 for default alignment

 ###### description:
 - encapsulates single entry of seq-lock queue and a version number